frsyuki/pg_logical_cdc/README.md

 Pre-requirements:

-* A running PostgreSQL server with a database created
+* A running PostgreSQL server, with a database created, and running with wal_level=logical
 * libpq installed with development headers
 * ruby installed with `bundler` gem